IBM/ibm-spectrum-scale-csi/docs/source/developers/deployment.rst

 Container Repository
 --------------------

-In order to more easily consume the container image that you just built, the images needs to be pushed to some container repository.
+In order to consume the csi-driver and csi-operator container images built in the previous steps, the images should be pushed to a container repository.

 * **Quay.io (recommended)**